Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spinal stenosis is a condition in which the space inside the spinal canal is narrowed, causing pressure on the nerve roots and spinal cord passing through the spine.
 In mild cases, the disease often has no obvious symptoms, but if not detected and treated promptly, spinal stenosis can cause numbness, weakness in the limbs, loss of balance, sphincter disorders causing incontinence and paralysis.

-If necessary, your doctor may prescribe short-term pain medications and muscle relaxants to help temporarily relieve the discomfort caused by spinal stenosis.
-If this does not help, a corticosteroid injection into the spinal canal may be recommended.
-Corticosteroids reduce inflammation, which relieves the nerve roots from swelling and irritation caused by compression.
+If necessary, your doctor may prescribe short-term pain medications and muscle relaxants to temporarily relieve the discomfort caused by spinal stenosis.
+If this does not provide the expected results, corticosteroid injections into the spinal canal may be recommended.
+Corticosteroids reduce inflammation, thereby relieving the nerve roots from swelling and irritation caused by compression.

-Surgery is only used when other treatments are ineffective.
+Surgery is only used when other treatments have not been effective.
 The goal of surgery is to create more space for the spinal cord.
-During surgery, the surgeon numbs the lumbar region and performs decompression through a small incision in the skin.
-The advantage of this procedure is that it preserves the integrity of the bony structure and causes minimal mechanical disruption of the spine, allowing for a quick recovery.
+During the surgery, the doctor numbs the lumbar region and performs decompression through a small incision in the skin.
+The advantage of this procedure is that it preserves the integrity of the bony structure and causes less mechanical disruption of the spine, allowing for a quick recovery.
 Patients can go home within a few hours of the procedure, walking and/or physical therapy immediately after.
-Symptoms of numbness, tingling, and muscle weakness are significantly improved after surgery.
+After surgery, symptoms of numbness, tingling, and muscle weakness are improved positively.

 To have the appropriate treatment regimen, you should see a doctor for a direct examination and perform the necessary tests and imaging diagnostics.